mcjojos/iban-generator/README.md

         </dependency>
 ```

-- Alternative you can clone/download the project and build the application with
+- Alternatively you can clone/download the project and build the application with
 ```
 mvn package
 or